dev-wasm/dev-wasm-c/README.md

 ```

 Once the server is running, VS Code or Codespaces should prompt you to connect to the open port.

-## Http client example
-There is a more complicated example in the [`http` directory](./http/) which shows an example
-of making an HTTP client call using the experimental wasi+http support in [`wasmtime-http`](https://github.com/brendandburns/wasmtime).

 # Debugging
 The easiest way to debug is to just add breakpoints and click on the launch icon, which will launch